veerendranadhkoppula/E-Commerce-React-Website/README.md

 ## Overview

-This E-Commerce Project is a dynamic online store built using **React.js** for the front-end and **Django** for the back-end.
-It provides a user-friendly platform for browsing products, managing a shopping cart, and processing orders.
+This E-Commerce Project is a dynamic online store built using **React.js** for the front-end  It provides a user-friendly platform for browsing products, managing a shopping cart.

 ## Technologies Used